CV4EcologySchool/snow-Dayz/snowpoles/README.md

 python src/predict.py --folder_path '/Users/Documents/data/CAMERA1' --output_folder '/Users/Documents/data/CAMERA1'
 ```

 **Note: the script only allows for a dir_path OR a folder_path because of how it uploads the images to local memory.
 Please use only one argument or the other.
-If both are provided, it will default to dir_path.
+If both are provided, it will default to folder_path.

 ## snow depth extraction